-The face value of the Equity Shares is ₹1.
-The Floor Price of Equity Shares is ₹824 per Equity Share and the Cap Price is ₹866 per Equity Share.
-The Anchor Investor Offer Price is ₹866 per Equity Share.
-The Price Band and minimum Bid Lot for the Offer were decided by our Company and the Selling Shareholders, in consultation with the BRLMs, and advertised in all editions of the English national daily newspaper Financial Express, all editions of the Hindi national daily newspaper Jansatta, and Kolkata edition of the Bengali daily newspaper Dainik Statesman (Bengali being the regional language of West Bengal, where our Registered and Corporate Office is located), each with wide circulation, respectively, at least two Working Days prior to the Bid/ Offer Opening Date and made available to the Stock Exchanges for the purpose of uploading on their websites.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, were pre-filled in the Bid cum Application Forms available at the websites of the Stock Exchanges.
-The Offer Price has been determined by our Company and the Selling Shareholders in consultation with the BRLMs, after the Bid/Offer Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.
+The face value of the Equity Shares is $\gtrless1$.
+The Floor Price of Equity Shares is $\gtrless[\bullet]$ per Equity Share and the Cap Price is $\gtrless[\bullet]$ per Equity Share.
+The Anchor Investor Offer Price is $\gtrless[\bullet]$ per Equity Share.
+The Price Band and minimum Bid Lot for the Offer will be decided by our Company and the Selling Shareholders, in consultation with the BRLMs, and advertised in all editions of the English national daily newspaper Financial Express, all editions of the Hindi national daily newspaper Jansatta, and Kolkata edition of the Bengali daily newspaper Dainik Statesman (Bengali being the regional language of West Bengal, where our Registered and Corporate Office is located), each with wide circulation, respectively, at least two Working Days prior to the Bid/Offer Opening Date and shall be made available to the Stock Exchanges for the purpose of uploading on their websites.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre-filled in the Bid cum Application Forms available at the websites of the Stock Exchanges.
+The Offer Price shall be determined by our Company and the Selling Shareholders in consultation with the BRLMs, after the Bid/Offer Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.